TyphooN-/MQL5-NNFX-Risk_Management_System/MARTINGALE_SIMULATION.md

 **The EA is the equalizer.** It doesn't matter if you start at $1.337 or $1.87 — the PROTECT fires grind the position down to the same spread tolerance sweet spot.
 The only question is how much equity you burn getting there.

-### QRRP: One Account.
-One CPU.
-One Play.
+### QRRP: Socket 2.
+Degraded Silicon.
+Still Running.

 **QRRP is the $47K account.** That's the only CPU we can afford.
 Seven post-mortems took $53K off the thermal budget — half the silicon is degraded.
 But it boots.
 It runs.
 And it's now on 24/7 LN2 RoboChiller (bear market cooling, all timeframes bearish, TRIM grinding passively, zero operator intervention).

 This isn't a golden sample on a $3,000 custom loop.
 This is a used Xeon pulled from a server rack, delidded with a razor blade, running on a $50 tower cooler that someone zip-tied an extra fan to.
 The IHS has scratches.
 The thermal paste is crusty.
 There's a slight whine from the VRM at load.
 But the benchmark runs, and the score is going to be **$459K** when it finishes.

-The fresh $100K simulation is there for the next madman who walks in with golden sample silicon and wants to see what the platform can do. **$1.87 Open MG, let the EA self-heal, $1M at $0.** The code is the same.
+The fresh $100K isn't a simulation anymore — it's **DARWIN XJFD**, live as of 2026-03-20.
+The golden sample.
+Socket 1. **$1.87 Open MG, opened once, never touched.** See [XJFD.md](XJFD.md) for the full lore.
+The code is the same.
 The math is the same.
 Only the silicon quality differs.

 **Our silicon survived.
 Some degradation, but it's stable now.
 24/7 RoboChiller.
 Trim to win.**